Dan Peterson - Author, Speaker and Athlete Cognition Coach

 What is an Athlete Cognition Coach?

-I work with athletes and coaches at the youth, high school and college level to design cognitive assessment and training programs that supplement traditional sport coaching.
+Athletes and coaches at the youth, high school and college level need to add cognitive assessment and training programs that include unique technology to supplement traditional sport coaching.

-Here's just a few ways that I help athletes and teams:
+Here's just a few ways that we help athletes and teams:

 - Education for coaches (and parents) on the latest research to understand how developing athletes learn sports skills and make in-game decisions.